How do I sign up for the SAT and/or ACT during the 2018-2019 school year?

 - Study for the SAT: The best way to study online for the SAT is through Khan Academy at https://www.khanacademy.org/test-prep/sat or study using paper-based study guides and practice test booklets.

 - Information about the ACT: You can sign up at www.actstudent.org.
-Cost of ACT is $42.50 without the essay, and $58.50 with the essay.
+Cost of ACT is $50.50 without the essay, and $67 with the essay.
 Most students who are planning to attend a 4-year university take the ACT with essay.
-Free lunch students are eligible for fee waivers for 2 ACT tests (speak to your school counselor).
+Students who are eligible for free lunch are eligible for fee waivers for 2 ACT tests (speak to your school counselor).